kosztkas/terraform-alicloud-ram-users/README.md

 Alicloud RAM User Creation Terraform Module
 ===

-Terraform module which adds list of users with console logon and group membership.
+Terraform module which adds list of users to a group with console logon and group membership.
 It assumes that you have RAM enabled already.

 Usage